turbot/steampipe-mod-ibm-compliance/cis_v100/docs/cis_overview.md

 This security configuration Benchmark covers foundational elements of IBM Cloud.
 The recommendations detailed here are important security considerations when designing your infrastructure on IBM Cloud Services.
-To obtain the latest version of this guide, please visit http://benchmarks.cisecurity.org.
-If you have questions, comments, or have identified ways to improve this guide, please write us at BenchmarkInfo@cisecurity.org.

 ## Intended Audience